Victor Hănescu: 2007: A comeback year, first ATP final

 His ranking continued to plummet due mainly to inactivity, as well as poor results when he did play, until March, when he qualified for a Challenger event in Italy and beat No. 126 Björn Phau to reach the second round.
 His protected ranking status gave him direct entry into a couple ATP events in April, with little success.
 So he continued to play Challengers, reaching a semifinal and a quarterfinal in May, and then a final in June to get back into the top 300.
-Finally in August, he won two consecutive Challengers in Romania and Austria to improve to No. 151 by the start of his home ATP stop in Bucharest in September, where he was a semifinalist in 2005; he went one step farther this time by making the finals, losing in three sets to Gilles Simon.
+Finally, in August, he won two consecutive Challengers in Romania and Austria to improve to No. 151 by the start of his home ATP stop in Bucharest in September, where he was a semifinalist in 2005; he went one step further this time by making the finals, losing in three sets to Gilles Simon.
 It was his first career final.

 In December, the ATP entered Hănescu into the 2007 Centuries Club for advancing hundreds of spaces to regain a spot in the top 100 rankings.
 Hănescu climbed more ranking positions than any other player in the top 100.
 He finished the year at No. 77.